 Fulvestrant (pronounced full-vest-rant) is also called Faslodex.
-It is a hormone treatment for post menopausal women with advanced beast cancer.
+It is a treatment for breast cancer.

-The female sex hormones oestrogen and progestrone stimulate some breast cancers to grow.
+The female sex hormones oestrogen and progesterone stimulate some breast cancers to grow.
 These breast cancers are called hormone sensitive or hormone receptor positive.

 Drugs that block the effects of these hormones can slow or stop the growth of breast cancer cells.